runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 endmodule
 ```

-Observe that the productions in this file look a little different than
+Observe that the productions in this module look a little different than
 what we have seen in the previous lesson.
 The reason is that K has two
 mechanisms for defining productions:
 [BNF notation](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) and
 alphanumeric identifiers.
-In [Lesson 1.2](../02_basics/README.md) we have
+In [Lesson 1.2](../02_basics/README.md) we presented
-seen the latter, where the identifier was followed by a (possibly empty)
+the latter, where the identifier was followed by a (possibly empty) list of
-list of sorts in parentheses.
-In this lesson, we will learn about the
+sorts in parentheses.
+In this lesson, we introduce the former, which is a more
-former, which is a more generic mechanism for defining the syntax of
+generic mechanism for defining the syntax of productions.
-productions.

 Recall the set of productions from the previous lesson: